isaiah-v/ci/README.md

 # ci
 My Personal Continuous Interaction Setup.
-This project documents the setup process for my personal ci envoirnment.
-Currently everythiing is installed on a single machine.
+This project documents the setup process for my personal ci environment.
+Currently everything is installed on a single machine.
 This should be sufficient for personal use.
 It could also be a starting point for larger setups.

 ## Stack
 | Operating System      | Reverse Proxy | SSL           | Container | Build Server | Deployment |